 MULTIPLE CHARACTERS: Of course, many games vary on whether multiple characters are allowed or not.
 In Star Conquest, you are allowed one account and each account may have one character.
 Our game is designed and balanced for each player controlling one and only one character.

 SUGGESTIONS, IDEAS, & CRITICISM: We like to maintain a close and often casual relationship with our players, and we have several means of enabling this.
-You can send your feedback to all staff by using the REPORT command; or you may use the message boards; or, the least formal option of all, you may turn on the MTTS (messages to the staff) channel by typing MTTS ON.
+You can send your feedback to all staff by using the SUPPORT command; or you may use the message boards; or, the least formal option of all, you may turn on the MTTS (messages to the staff) channel by typing MTTS ON.
 We encourage our players to communicate all their feedback about the game directly to us, whether positive or negative.

 This is just a brief, simple overview of our game policy.
 The other policies listed cover many more issues in much greater detail, and it is important to be familiar with their content.